America's Got Talent season 12: Incident

-During the 2017 season of America's Got Talent, the program paid tribute to American physician Brandon Rodgers, who auditioned for a place in the competition but died following a fatal accident after conducting his performance, on 11 June.
-2017.
+During the season, the show paid tribute to American physician Brandon Rogers, who auditioned for a place in the competition, but died on June 11, 2017, three months after he originally auditioned.
 His performance was not shown by producers during the audition episodes, as it was felt unwise to do so without consent from his family, but was later aired as a tribute during the Judge Cuts episode that was broadcast on July 11.